Fikriraihan/qr-code-component-main/README.md

 ### What I learned

 I back to learned about the basic of HTML, specifically semantic HTML which is important in the web development.
 I finally used the internal CSS again after a long time.
-This project got me remembered about the basic of the web development
+This project got me remembered about the basic of the web development.
+Last but not least I finally write a README.md.

 ## Author